pbnh/unh-aquaponics/README.md

-This is a repository for OpenFOAM files for Project OASIS.
+# UNH Aquaponics OASIS project

-Sid edited this :)
+This is a repository for OpenFOAM case files for Project OASIS.